flextype-plugins/site/README.md

 Theme version: 1.0.0
 ```

-You can also reach these same values from a Flextype plugin(s) with PHP syntax:
+You can also reach these same values from a Flextype theme(s) with PHP syntax:

 Usage: